What bills can be paid with a credit card?

 |Easier to track expenses||May need to pay additional processing fees|

 In the end, you need to do the math.
-In many cases, it costs extra to pay with a credit card.
+In certain cases, it costs extra to pay with a credit card.
 Do the rewards you’ll gain outweigh the additional expenses?

 If so (and if you plan to pay your balance in full each month), then paying bills by credit card can be a great option.

-If you are already carrying balances on your cards and you have other debt, you can get a debt consolidation loan to get that paid off at a lower interest rate before you start adding to your balance by paying bills with your card.
+If you are already carrying balances on your cards and you have other debt, consider getting a debt consolidation loan to get that paid off at a lower interest rate before you start adding to your balance by paying bills with your card.